julielinx/julielinx.github.io/_posts/2020-04-17-23_class_score_theory.md

 #### Cohen's Kappa / Kappa statistic

-Instead of calculating accuracy and no information rate then comparing them, I could just take into account the class distrubutions.
+Instead of calculating accuracy and no information rate then comparing them, I could just take into account the class distributions.

 Cohen's Kappa measures the inter-rater agreement (agreement between two raters) for categorical items.
 It's generally thought to be a more robust measure than simple percent agreement calculation, because it takes into account the possibility of the agreement occurring by chance.
 However, it's use is controversial due to difficulty interpreting indices of agreement.